Listed below are some common terms used when describing leathers or tanning processes. There are many, many more terms that get tossed around.

 Buffing surface to create uneven coloration and markings for a weathered look

-Prints, commonly reptile, are heat-pressed onto surface.
+Prints, commonly reptile or western patterns, are heat and/or pressure pressed onto leather surface.
 Some will use this term interchangeably with words like 'plated' or 'fake grain.'

 Wrinkles in the grain of leather caused by fat deposits in the animal.
 Yet another reason to get your cows into a gym.